1933 Rhondda East by-election: Candidates

 The Communist, Arthur Horner, was standing here for the third time.
 The new Labour candidate, William Mainwaring, a local miners agent, was contesting a parliamentary election for the first time.
 None of the leading Labour figures who had lost their seats at the last General Election expressed an interest in standing here.
 The Liberal Party, who had not contested this seat last time, fielded another first time candidate in Professor William D. Thomas.
 Thomas stood in opposition to the National Government.
 Still no candidate supporting the National Government was prepared to stand here.

 As a result, the election campaign remained an essentially local affair.

-Results
+Result

 Aftermath

 If the Communist Party was to re-gain a parliamentary foothold, its best prospects were always going to be in a seat like Rhondda East at a time when the Labour Party was demoralised.
 Despite having such ideal conditions, it could not make the breakthrough.

 William Mainwaring's victory started his parliamentary career which went on unbroken until 1959.
 Arthur Horner, despite having built a local electoral base for the Communist Party, was replaced as candidate for 1935 by the party's national leader, Harry Pollitt.
 Horner never made it to parliament.
 William Thomas did not stand for parliament again.